 #Insufficient Power (Most Common)

 TV USB ports are designed for charging phones, not running streaming sticks.
 They output around 500mA at 5V.
-Fire TV Sticks need at least 1.0A to boot reliably, and the 4K Max needs even more headroom with its 2.0GHz processor and Wi-Fi 6E radio.
+Amazon’s technical specifications confirm that Fire TV Sticks require at least 1.0A to boot reliably, and the 4K Max needs even more headroom with its 2.0GHz processor and Wi-Fi 6E radio.
 Running the stick from a TV USB port works sometimes but fails at boot when the processor demands a burst of current the port can’t supply.

 I tested this directly on a Fire TV Stick 4K Max: plugged into the TV USB port, it froze on the loading screen two out of three cold boots.
 Switched to the included wall adapter, and it booted clean every time.